vozikkks/qa-homework/README.md

 ## Overview of Test Plan:

-For the theoretical part, I designed a test plan that covers the main features of the action camera.
+For the theoretical part, I designed a test plan covering the action camera's main features.
 The tests include:

 - Water resistance
 - Vertical fall resistance